 Feeding Florida unites the voices of the largest hunger relief network in Florida for advocacy in Tallahassee and Washington D.C

-Food Banks are non-profit organizations that collect, purchase and rescue donated food in order to feed food insecure individuals through their community partners.
+Food Banks are non-profit organizations that collect, purchase and rescue donated food in order to feed individuals through their community partners.
 The Food Bank is a warehouse where the food is gathered, sorted, inspected for safety and then made available to the community partners or Food Pantries.
 Food Pantries are the partner agencies and churches that distribute food directly to their communities.

 Food comes from many sources including donations, purchase and USDA commodities: